meowNIman/FactorioArmoredTrainX10HP/README.md

-This is x10 HP version of mod created by pandamiami80s
+This is x10 HP version of mod created by pandamiami80s for factorio 0.17 - 1.1

 original mod with recent updates https://github.com/pandamiami80s/FactorioArmoredTrain